Q: What can I reasonably expect when I buy hatching eggs and chicks from Greendale Heritage Farms?

 Q: How much do you charge for shipping chicks?
 Do you ship internationally?

 A: We ship within Canada only.
 We will ship by air if the chicks will arrive at your destination within a day.
 We charge $45 for a plastic shipping carrier, this includes delivery to the Abbotsford B.C. airport.
-The carrier holds up to 25 to 30 day old chicks.
-Shipping is the responsibility of the purchaser to organize.
+The carrier holds up to 10 to 55 day old chicks.

 We ship via West Jet Cargo from Abbotsford, B.C., YXX, all over Canada, or if within BC we ship to the coastal communities via Island Express.